openshift/jenkins-client-plugin/README.md

 directive such that the declarative interpreter is told to treat this as scripted pipeline.

 In fact, per https://issues.jenkins-ci.org/browse/JENKINS-42360 this situation has been discussed upstream and it is stated that this restrictions between declarative and global variables will not be lifted.

-As development of this plugin continues, periodic attempts will be made to monitor that these recommendations are still valid, and if not, either adjust recommendations accordingly, or leverage any new integration points with declarative that are synergistic with this plugin's design.
+As development of this plug-in continues, periodic attempts will be made to monitor that these recommendations are still valid, and if not, either adjust recommendations accordingly, or leverage any new integration points with declarative that are synergistic with this plug-in's design.

-But certainly if users of this plugin notice changes before the maintainers of the plugin, please advise via opening issues at https://github.com/openshift/jenkins-client-plugin.
+But certainly if users of this plug-in notice changes before the maintainers of the plug-in, please advise via opening issues at https://github.com/openshift/jenkins-client-plugin.

 ## Compatibility with parallel step

-As this plugin is implemented as a Jenkins Global Variable, then its step name, `openshift`, is, as a Global Variable implies, a singleton within the context of a job run.
+As this plug-in is implemented as a Jenkins Global Variable, then its step name, `openshift`, is, as a Global Variable implies, a singleton within the context of a job run.
 This aspect has ramifications when employing `openshift.withCluster(...)` within the `parallel` step's closure, as `openshift.withCluster` (and the `openshift.withProject` or `openshift.withCredentials` calls that can occur within a `openshift.withCluster` closure) modifies the state of the `openshift` global variable for a pipeline run.

-The current version of groovy in Jenkins, as well as the lack of API for Global Variables to interpret that they are running within the context of a given `parallel` closure, prevent this plugin from managing `withCluster`, `withProject`, or `withCredentials` calls in parallel.
+The current version of groovy in Jenkins, as well as the lack of API for Global Variables to interpret that they are running within the context of a given `parallel` closure, prevent this plug-in from managing `withCluster`, `withProject`, or `withCredentials` calls in parallel.

 As such, any use of the `parallel` step must be within the inner most closure of whatever combination of `openshift.withCluster`, `openshift.withProject`, and `openshift.withCredentials` your pipeline employs

 ```groovy